search ]

 7. Blog URL and Site URL

-This is the more interesting part… 🙂 The following two settings are not in wp-config.php by default, but adding them can improve the performance of your WordPress site – minimally, I must say.
-These settings were added in WordPress 2.2 and override the settings in the database (without actually changing them).
+The following two settings are not in wp-config.php by default, but adding them can slightly improve the performance of your WordPress site.
+They override the values stored in the database (without actually changing them).

 define('WP_HOME', 'https://savvy.co.il');